Scalable Casino Platform Architecture: A Practical Guide

 Controlled failure

-A strong casino platform architecture isolates failures.
-If one provider or service goes down, gameplay stays up, reporting can slow safely, and sessions recover.
+A strong platform isolates failures.
+If one provider or service goes down, the rest of the platform should stay available and recover cleanly.

 Predictable latency